brooks-builds/reddit_clone/laravel_reddit_clone/README.md

 -   [x] As a visitor, I want to see the links
 -   [x] As a visitor, I want to read the comments for a link
 -   [x] As a logged in visitor, I want to upvote or downvote links
--   [ ] As a logged in visitor, I want to leave a comment on a link
+-   [x] As a logged in visitor, I want to leave a comment on a link
--   [ ] As a logged in visitor, I want to leave a comment on a comment
 -   [ ] As a logged in visitor, I want to log out
 -   [ ] As a logged in visitor, I want to delete my account